There are many things in life that we understand, but have a hard time defining or describing.

 In another situation, think of a character by a hospital bed.
-They are by another character who is critical ill or injured.
+They are by another character who is critically ill or injured.
 If they are shown to have sadness at the situation (they are crying, rocking back and forth, can't sleep, and so forth) that sadness can show the love they have.

 An example of love shown through sadness, can be seen in the way Tiny Tim's family reacts to his death, in the premonition of its potential occurrence, in Charles Dickens' A Christmas Carol.
-A number of things happen in scene that express the family's sadness.
-Some of them include: the family being together, the quietness of the children, the tears in the mother's eyes, Bob Cratchit's walking slower without Tim, the children comforting their father, Bob visiting Tim's gravesite and mentioning a commitment to do so, and Bob explicitly grieving over the death.
+A number of things happen in the scene that express the family's sadness.
+Some of them include: the family being together, the quietness of the children, the tears in the mother's eyes, Bob Cratchit's walking slower without Tim, the children comforting their father, Bob visiting Tim's grave site and mentioning a commitment to do so, and Bob explicitly grieving over the death.

 Love can also be shown in writing through the setting you create.
 Obviously, a romantic setting, such as with a candle lit dinner, roses, soft lighting, etc. comes to mind, but there are other settings as well.

 Think of a well-tended grave or memorial site in a story.
 Although this can obviously feel sad, assuming the tending is done by someone who loved the deceased, the appearance of the site can express love.